marallyn/bj-sim/README.md

     bj <setup file>
 ```

-In the setup file you can specify the three required parameters as well as names
+In the setup file you can specify the three required parameters as well as
-and starting chip values for your players.
-In the near future you can define the
+names, starting chip values and strategies for your players.
+Each player can
-strategy for the player so you can test different strategies at the same time.
+have a different strategy, so you can test different strategies at the same
+time.

 A sample setup.json file is included.